bsc-mem/Mess-benchmark/CPU/Actual-hardware/ARM/Graviton3/src/ptr_chase/README.md

-## Memory access latency benchmark
+## Memory access latency benchmark (pointer-chase)

 The benchmark is used to measure access latency of different levels of memory hierarchy, for a randomized memory access pattern (so the effect of the prefetcher is negligible).
 The load file size determines at which level of memory hierarchy the load file resides and which memory hierarchy level is tested.

 The benchmark is implemented as a pointer-chasing code with load instructions in x86 assembly.
 Execution time or number of CPU cycles of the benchmark execution can be measured using tools such as **perf**, **LIKWID**, etc. In our experiments, we also measured page walks and secondary DTLB penalties, so we can subtract them from the total CPU cycles count and get more precise results.
-Finally, we divide this result with the number of load instructions and, thus, get per-load access latency of a certain memory hierarchy level.
+Finally, we divide this result with the number of load instructions and, thus, get per-load average access latency of a certain memory hierarchy level.

 ### Compiling and running the benchmark